Ishanki/VIRAS/README.md

 (add reference) <br/>

-The model can be run on Matlab using InfectionRisk_main.m, and on Python using InfectionRisk_main.py. <br/> Ensure a file containing all the required inputs in the required format, labelled "Inputs.xlsx", is avialable when when running the models; see example "Inputs.xlsx" file provided under Matlab and Python folders.
+The model can be run on Matlab using InfectionRisk_main.m, and on Python using InfectionRisk_main.py. <br/> Ensure a file containing all the required inputs in the required format, labelled "Inputs.xlsx", is avialable when when running the models; see example "Inputs.xlsx" file provided under Matlab and Python folders. <br/>

+N.B.
+This is a working repository.
+More detailed instructions and requirements.txt to support the use of these models will be added in the near future.